 Exercise is a great way to take care of both your physical and mental health at once.
 Physical activity releases endorphins in the brain and is proven to lower stress levels as well as symptoms associated with mild depression and anxiety.
 It can also help relax muscles and relieve tension in the body.
 When you don’t have time to squeeze in a workout, try having a good laugh.
 Laughing also releases endorphins, which are significantly more powerful than the pain-relieving drug morphine.
 If relieving stress and pain isn’t enough to convince you, then consider this: endorphins boost immunity which could save you a lot of out of office days come flu season.

 It would financially benefit companies to look out for their employees’ health and happiness, not to mention be the decent thing to do.
 In fact, workplace stress costs U.S. businesses $300 billion annually.
-On top of lost productivity, health care costs are 46% higher for employees with high levels of stress.
+On top of lost productivity, work-related stress causes 120,000 deaths and results in $190 billion in healthcare costs yearly.
 If employers value the wellness of their employees they should ensure that they are working manageable hours, taking lunch breaks, encourage time off and create a generally positive work environment.

 You are entitled to take a breather, play hooky, nap a day away, laugh, cry, whatever it is that will make you feel lighter.
 Never skip a doctor’s appointment for a meeting, leave a few minutes early to make it to that yoga class, go home when you aren’t feeling well, turn off your phone when you are on vacation.
 If you do this you will be more creative, in control, calm, productive, focused and most importantly happy.